 Some wireless networks just work.

-You tap on the name of a WiFi network from the list that comes up on your mobile device and hit connect, within seconds it shows that your now connected, you open your browser and go to Google and boom its sitting there ready, waiting for you to use.
+You tap on the name of a Wi-Fi network from the list that comes up on your mobile device and hit connect, within seconds it shows that you are now connected, you open the browser and go to Google and boom its sitting there ready, waiting for you to use.
 That’s the goal of a good wireless network.
-In today’s market this is what your users want.
-Take Google for example; they invest huge amounts of money in research and development so that they can deliver search results quickly to users, because research shows that this is what users want and expect, the end users in your organization also want that level of service, your WiFi system is an important part of that experience.
+And this is what your users expect.
+Take Google for example; they invest huge amounts of money in research and development so that they can deliver search results quickly to users, because research shows that this is what users want and expect, the end users in your organization also want that level of service, your Wi-Fi system is a very important part of that experience.

 Or what about individuals who may live or work close to your premises who are abusing their access, with our solution its easy to view traffic details and easily block a device.
 You may even send a message to the device.

 A Third Leg.
 A significant issue which we encounter regularly is when a number of separate wireless networks in the same locality are broadcasting on same channel or frequency.
 Normally this happens when two or more access points are from the same manufacturer and are set to a default channel.
 Manually changing the channel can help but you may find yourself back to square one if a further device gets installed.
 Our Cisco solution has the ability to automatically scan and change its channel to one that is presently available, saving you the headache before it ever becomes an issue allowing you to focus on your business.